 Where to fly: Savannah/Hilton Head International Airport

-Located off the coast of Georgia, this island rich with history and beauty is just an hour’s drive from Savannah and Jacksonville, Florida.
-Whether you’re planning to stay for a day or a week, there are plenty of activities to keep you busy—or calm—from walking along the sandbars to historical tours of the centuries-old buildings and attractions.
+Located off the coast of Georgia, this historic island is just an hour drive from Savannah and Jacksonville, Florida.
+Whether you're planning to stay for a day or a week, there are plenty of activities to keep you busy—or calm—from walking along the sandbars to historical tours of the centuries-old buildings and attractions.

 Pro tip: Get up close and personal with the area's infamous sea turtle population by paying a visit to the Georgia Sea Turtle Center, an organization dedicated to keeping these friendly creatures safe from any potential threats.